rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 require changing everything.

 What we can do is to do a completely parallel, isolated version of the event handler.
-We can test drive that, and when it works, we are confident that it works, we can switch over to that version and remove the old one.
+We can test drive that, and when we are confident that it works, we can switch over to that version and remove the old one.

 I start with this basic test: